HIPAA Privacy Notice

 You have the right to request that we restrict the use and disclosure of your protected health information for treatment, payment and health care operations.
 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

-To request restrictions, you must make your request in writing to 10 East 53rd Street, 25th floor, New York, NY 10022, USA.
+To request restrictions, you must make your request in writing to 535 Fifth Avenue, New York, NY 10017.
 In your request, you must tell us:

 - What information you want to limit.